NearNodeFlash/NearNodeFlash.github.io/docs/guides/initial-setup/readme.md

 ## LVM Configuration on Rabbit

 ???
 "LVM Details"
-    Running LVM commands (lvcreate/lvremove) on a Rabbit to create logical volumes is problematic if those commands run within a container.
+    Running LVM commands (`lvcreate`/`lvremove`) inside of a container is problematic.
 Rabbit Storage Orchestration code contained in the `nnf-node-manager` Kubernetes pod executes LVM commands from within the container.
-The problem is that the LVM create/remove commands wait for a   UDEV confirmation cookie that is set when UDEV rules run within the host OS.
+The problem is that the `lvcreate`/`lvremove` commands wait for a UDEV confirmation cookie that is set when UDEV rules run within the host OS.
 These cookies are not synchronized with the containers where the LVM commands execute.

     4 options to solve this problem are: